SarvarKh/ofn-wiki/Karma.md

     $ brew update
     $ brew install npm

 Our Karma setup requires PhantomJS.
 The package.json file specifies a version of PhantomJS, but this will simply create a link to any existing version of PhantomJS in the path that matches the version requirements.
-If you want to use an existing PhantomJS install, make sure the version matches the one specified in package.json and that the executable in is your path.
-I installed PhantomJS globally using:

-    $ npm install -g phantomjs-prebuilt

-Make sure to specify a version by appending '@x.x.x' if required

-You should now be able to jump straight into installing the npm page.
-The package contains Karma, PhantomJS and Chrome launchers, CoffeeScript preprocessor and the Jasmine testing framework.
+You should now be able to jump straight into installing the npm packages.
+These are Karma, PhantomJS and Chrome launchers, CoffeeScript preprocessor and the Jasmine testing framework.

     $ npm install